 Training, qualifications & experience

-I have worked in counselling abroad for over 20 years.
-My passion for creative ways of working with the problems and injuries which life can bring grew over time until I had the opportunity to train further in Arts Psychotherapy at the Institute for Arts in Therapy and Education (IATE) in Islington London.
+Over 20 years working abroad and almost as much here in the UK.
+My interest for creative ways of working with the problems and the internal injuries of life grew over time.
+I trained in Arts Psychotherapy at the Institute for Arts in Therapy and Education (IATE) in Islington London.

-I have experience in working within community mental health and inpatient contexts.
-Supporting people coping with mood disorders, anxiety and depression.
+I have worked within community mental health and inpatient contexts.
+Giving support with mood disorders, anxiety and depression and other presentations.

-I am a guest lecturer on the subject of communication and sustainable care giving in nursing at the University of Essex.
+I have been a guest lecturer for about 10 years on the subject of Compassion Fatigue - sustainable care giving in nursing at the University of Essex.

 Areas of counselling I deal with